EOEPCA/deployment-guide/docs/prerequisites/minio.md

 We can test the StorageClass and associated provisioner by creating a PersistentVolumeClaim that uses it.

+> The following example creates a `10Gi` RWX PVC, and a pod that writes the current date to a file in the volume every 5 seconds.

 ```bash
 cat <<'EOF' | kubectl apply -f -
 apiVersion: v1